 Jenna was the oral historian on the Shiloh Centre for Multicultural Roots Oral History Project.
 This was a research and community engagement project designed to document the historical and contemporary experiences of Alberta and Saskatchewan’s black settlers who moved to the Canadian Prairies between 1905 and 1912 to escape racism and intense persecution in the United States.

 With this project the SCMR sought to document this migration and settlement history with the main focus being to record individuals’ experiences with discrimination and marginalization in Canada.
 This work resulted in the production of a documentary entitled We are the Roots: Black Settlers and their Experiences of Discrimination on the Canadian Prairies

 Independently, Jenna ran an oral history project researching the history of the world renowned Division of Gastroenterology at the University of Alberta.
 This project resulted in the production of the documentary On the Shoulders of Giants, a film directed and produced by Jenna under the umbrella of her company Bailey and Soda Films, that recounts the story of three doctors from the prairies who worked tirelessly and selflessly to improve the conditions of health care and education in the province of Alberta.

-Jenna consults for the Coyote Flats Pioneer Village Oral History Project which involves a partnership between Coyote Flats Pioneer Village, Picture Butte High School and the Centre for Oral History and Tradition at the University of Lethbridge.
+Jenna was the oral history consultant for the Coyote Flats Pioneer Village Oral History Project which involved a partnership between Coyote Flats Pioneer Village, Picture Butte High School and the Centre for Oral History and Tradition at the University of Lethbridge.

 The Mass Observation Communities Online Project, was a collaboration between the Mass Observation Archive (MOA) and the Centre for Community Engagement at the University Of Sussex.
 This project, managed by Jenna, involved teaching community groups different techniques to record their own histories by using the historic MOA materials as inspiration.